 - Subscribe to alert services.
 Check with your local Emergency Management Agency for availability.

 - At Wright State, various methods may be used to notify you of an emergency including, the Simplex® building notification system, emergency text messaging, email, WSU homepage postings, local TV and radio, and others.

-As Wright State student, staff, or faculty, you can sign up to be sent emergency text messages regarding emergencies that affect our campuses (go to WINGS Express, choose Personal Information, then choose "opt-in text message" and provide the information requested).
+As Wright State University student, staff, or faculty, you can sign up for Wright State Alert to get info regarding emergencies that affect our campuses (go to WINGS Express, choose Personal Information, then choose "opt-in text message" and provide the information requested).